gdsl/SOFTENG-306-PROJECT-2/README.md

 - Unity should recognise it as a project
 - In unity, go to scenes and open the SantaStealth scene
 - Should see all the GameObjects and stuff appear.
 Can use play button to test

+Install from APK
+1.Clone Repo
+2.In Unity, go File -> Open Project
+3.Select the folder the repository was downloaded to
+4.File -> Build Settings
+5.Select 'Android' as the Platform
+6.Click 'Build'
+7.Save the .apk on a compatible Android device (must have Android SDK) 8.Install .apk and run the app